palladians/pallad-website2/src/content/docs/docs/providers.md

 // Perform a comprehensive health check const healthStatus = await chainProvider.healthCheck();
 ```

+#### A Note on `ProviderConfig`

+The `ProviderConfig` is an interface that allows both Pallad users and applications interacting with Pallad to define specific network configurations.
+Overall a `ProviderConfig` object allows Pallad to switch between different known networks. the `providerName` field has a few possibilities:
+- `mina-node` will allow Pallad to establish connections with a Mina node API for fetching account inforamtion and submitting transactions
+- `mina-explorer` will allow Pallad to establish connections with the current Mina Explorer chain history API for fetching transaction histories
+- `evm-rpc` will allow Pallad to establish connectiosn to a standard EVM network RPC for fetching account inforamtion and submitting transactions
+- `evm-explorer` will allow Pallad to establish connections to an Etherscan instance for fetching transaction histories

+It is important for both Pallad users and applications interacting with Pallad to define this configuration properly in a well formed request.

 ## Inside Pallad
 Pallad doesn't store a provider specifically but it stores the provider configuration.
 Users defining a provider configuration can allow pallad to agnostically connect to any Mina network; currently that includes Berkeley, Devnet, Zeko-Devnet.
 When Pallad needs to get network data or send transactions to the network it uses the stored provider configurations for the current network the user is interacting with the create a new provider and fetch or submit the necessary information for the user's desired operation or interaction.
 If you want to check out how this is done in Pallad the `network-info` slice of the `vault` is where these provider configurations are stored.
 On the topic of custom tokens, Pallad also supports fetching the custom token balances of a user, and this information is stored in the `token-info` slice of the `vault`, much like in other Web3 wallets, end-users can define the address and token ticker for the custom tokens they wish Pallad to fetch account information for.